 Becoming a Registered Laboratory Animal Technician offers:

 - Higher quality animal care: Technicians with enhanced knowledge in laboratory animal science can dramatically improve the quality of animal care in Canada.

-- Documentation of adequate training: A CALAS/ACSAL Registry Committee Certificate provides formal documentation that you have met a nationally standardized high level of expertise in laboratory animal science.
+- Documentation of adequate training: A CALAS/ACSAL Certification Committee Certificate provides formal documentation that you have met a nationally standardized high level of expertise in laboratory animal science.
 Documentation of such is increasingly being recognized as a requirement by institutional Animal Care Committees.

 - Continued education: Preparing for examinations acts as a foundation on which many individuals build a program of continuing education for themselves.
 Involvement in CALAS/ACSAL provides many opportunities for continuing education and keeping abreast of current advancements.

 - Networking: When you become a registered member of CALAS/ACSAL, you join a nation-wide group of animal care and research technicians across Canada with a common interest in laboratory animal care and well-being.